-Collective egotism (World Ego) is an association or allegiance to a group or ideology – political, tribal, corporate, club, sports team, military, race, nationality (national pride), religion, and so forth.
+Collective egotism (the World Ego) is an association or allegiance to a group or ideology – political, tribal, corporate, club, sports team, military, race, nationality (national pride), religion, and so forth.
 The individual ego attempts to seek solace by joining a particular group to escape one’s own sense of dissatisfaction, powerlessness and lack of self-worth.
 Individuals affected by egotism (narcissism) feel strengthened through the identification or membership with a group.
 The legacy of collective egotism has been so successful throughout history because this social construct has been created to oppress others by sowing seeds of indifference and discontentment among people who are the same.
 The way to govern and control the population is by convincing its citizens that they are not one people, but separate and unequal groups of people.